-Chairperson: William Seeley, Ph.D.
-(413) 662-5457, wseeley@mcla.edu
+Chairperson: Adrienne Wootters, Ph.D.

+(413) 662-5459, Adrienne.
+Wootters@mcla.edu

 PHYSICS MINOR PROGRAM

 Students who minor in physics will obtain a firm foundation in both scientific techniques and physical content.
 In addition to a comprehensive study of the major area of physics, the student will gain a depth of knowledge in specific fields through study in upper-division courses.